Sreesanjay/DSA/DSA/tree.md

 ### Binary Tree

 A binary tree is a hierarchical data structure in computer science and mathematics.
 It consists of nodes connected by edges, with each node having at most two children, which are referred to as the left child and the right child.
 The topmost node in a binary tree is called the root, and it serves as the starting point for traversing the tree.
+- complete binary tree  :  a binary tree in which every level, except possibly the last, is completely filled, and all nodes in the last level are as far left as possible.

 ### Binary Search Tree
 It is a type of binary tree in which each node has at most two child nodes, typically referred to as the "left" child and the "right" child.
 The key property of a binary search tree is that it maintains a specific order among its elements, making it suitable for efficient searching, insertion, and deletion operations.